eslint/rfcs/designs/2022-forbid-disable/README.md

     you can remove this section.
 -->

-- How Can I gracefully integrate into the eslintrc updates
+- How can I gracefully integrate into the eslintrc updates?
+- How can I test runtime to ensure that this doesn't affect perf?
+- What is the testing strategy that ESLint community prefers?

 ## Help Needed